-Following your tender/ proposal for the supply of Financial Audit Services to UK Health Security Agency, we are pleased confirm our intention to award this contract to you.
+Following your tender/ proposal for the supply of a Feasibility, design and outcome specification for a Reducing Reoffending Social Outcome Fund to the Ministry of Justice, we are pleased confirm our intention to award this contract to you.

-The attached contract details ("Order Form"), contract conditions and the Annex set out the terms of the contract between UK Health Security Agency and Ankura Consulting (Europe) Limited for the provision of the deliverables set out in the Order Form.
+The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between the Ministry of Justice for the provision of the deliverables set out in the Order Form.

-We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by signing and returning the Order Form to within 7 days from the date of this Order Form.
+We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form to REDACTED at the above address within 7 days from the date of this Order Form.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number above in any future communications relating to this contract.

-We will then arrange for Order Form to be countersigned which will create a binding contract between us.
+[We will then arrange for Order Form to be countersigned which will create a binding contract between us.]